List of Love Island (2015 TV series) contestants

 The youngest winners are Amber Davies and Finn Tapp, who were 20 years old when they won the third and sixth series, respectively.
 Ekin-Su Cülcüloğlu and Davide Sanclimenti are the oldest winners at 27 years old when they won the eighth series together.
+This does not include Casey O'Gorman and Gabby Allen, who were 28 and 32 when they won the second series of Love Island: All Stars together, respectively.